r-spark/sparkhello/README.md

-spark.hello: Scala to Spark Example
+spark.hello: Scala to Spark - Hello World
 ================

 This is package to demonstrate how [sparklyr](http://github.com/rstudio/sparklyr) can be used to assist in building an [sparkapi](http://github.com/rstudio/sparkapi) extension package that uses Scala code, which is compiled and deployed to Apache Spark.